junxit/us-congress-bills-113/metadata.md

 - 2014-03-13 — Placed on the Union Calendar, Calendar No. 282.
 - 2014-03-13 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 113-380, Part I.
 - 2014-03-13 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 113-380, Part I.
+- 2014-07-14 — Considered under suspension of the rules. (consideration:  CR H6144-6147)
+- 2014-07-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1786.
+- 2014-07-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-07-14 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
+- 2014-07-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6144-6145)
+- 2014-07-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6144-6145)